 Geocaching In South Africa

-I do, however, think that this could really be a wonderful experience, especially for families to enjoy together.
+I do, however, think that Geocaching can be a wonderful experience, especially for families to enjoy together.

-There are many websites that encourage us to learn more and give ideas as to where one can go geocaching.
+Many websites encourage us to learn more and provide ideas on where to go geocaching.

 Geocaching Acronyms